Why supply to government

 - We’re awarding more government work than ever and we actively encourage suppliers to apply for work.

 - This includes small and medium enterprises (SMEs) and regional business.
 It also includes Aboriginal businesses and Australian Disability Enterprises (ADEs).

-- We especially encourage you to apply for work if you have an innovative solution that will deliver greater efficiency.
+- We especially encourage you to apply for work if you have an innovative solution that can deliver greater efficiency.

 Government work is increasing

 NSW Government spends over $30 billion each year on goods, services and infrastructure.

 We have an obligation to the people of NSW to spend this money fairly and efficiently.
 To this end, we encourage a diverse range of suppliers to apply for NSW Government work.

 Read about how you can supply to NSW Government.